Information about Copper

 Copper provides essential nutrients.

 Common side effects of copper

-Overdose, Nausea, Cardiac disorder, Anemia, Bloody diarrhea, Decreased blood pressure, Fever, Stomach pain, Vomiting
+Overdose, Nausea, Cardiac disorder, Anemia (low number of red blood cells), Bloody diarrhea, Decreased blood pressure, Fever, Stomach pain, Vomiting

 Available Medicine for CopperNo medicine available